Toledo vs. UMass NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Toledo has combined with its opponents to score more than 57 points only one time this year.
+- Toledo and its opponents have scored at least 56 points or more only one time this year.

-- In 75% of UMass' games this season (3/4), the teams combined to score more than Saturday's total of 57.
+- UMass' games have gone over 56 points in all four opportunities this season.

-- The combined points per game average of the two teams, 43, is 14 points fewer than Saturday's over/under.
+- The two teams combine to average 43 points per game, 13 less than the over/under in this contest.

-- The 66.8 points per game these two squads have allowed their opponents to score this season are 9.8 more than the 57 total in this contest.
+- The 66.8 points per game these two squads have surrendered to opponents this season are 10.8 more than the 56 total in this contest.

-- The Rockets and their opponents score an average of 57 points per game, the same as Saturday's total.
+- The average total in Rockets games this season is 57, one point above Saturday's total of 56.

-- In 2021, games involving the Minutemen have averaged a total of 58.9 points, 1.9 more than the set total in this contest.
+- The 58.9 PPG average total in Minutemen games this season is 2.9 points more than this game's over/under.

 Toledo Stats and Trends

-- Toledo's games this year have gone over the point total one time in three opportunities (33.3%).
+- Toledo's games this year have gone over the total in one out of three opportunities (33.3%).

 - Find the latest spread and moneyline odds for Toledo at SISportsbook.